-NOTE: When deleting virtual disks, all assigned global hot spares may be automatically unassigned when the last virtual disk associated with the
+NOTE: When deleting virtual disks, all assigned global hot spares may be automatically unassigned when the last virtual disk associated with the controller is deleted.

 To delete a virtual disk:

 To identify which physical disks are included in the virtual disk, click Blink.
 The LED lights on the physical disks will blink for 30 to 60 seconds.